voxpupuli/puppet-icinga2/README.md

   }
 ```

-* Transfer a CA certificate and key from an existing CA by using the file ressource:
+* Transfer a CA certificate and key from an existing CA by using the file resource:
 ``` puppet
   include icinga2
   file { '/var/lib/icinga2/ca/ca.crt':